Crown Agents: Recovery

 The appointment of John Cuckney in October 1974 was the first step in rescuing the Crown Agents and restoring confidence in its traditional functions.
 He instituted a programme of controlled disposals, realizing what he could from the property and banking investments.
-Probably the most intransigent were the Australian property investments which took some years to bring under the Agents full control.
+Probably the most intransigent were the Australian property investments which took some years to bring under the Agents' full control.
 One of the most important organizational decisions made by Cuckney was in March 1977, concerning the Agents’ subsidiary, Millbank Technical Services.
-Millbank had been established in 1967 to offer services “outside their traditional agency role.”: in effect, it had become a substantial exporter of military equipment.
+Millbank had been established in 1967 to offer services “outside their traditional agency role.”
+In effect, it had become a substantial exporter of military equipment.
 Millbank was transferred to the Ministry of Defence, thereby returning the Agents to its traditional activity.
 However, uncertainty continued over the legal status of the Crown Agents and it was not until the Crown Agents Act 1979 that the legal and constitutional position was regularized.
 The Act established the Agents as a corporate body under formal name of Crown Agents for Oversea Governments and Administrations.

+The Crown Agents Act 1996 provided for the Crown Agents to become a private sector Foundation as a company limited by guarantee, with Crown Agents for Oversea Governments and Administrations as a wholly-owned subsidiary.
+This change came into effect in March 1997, with David Rowe-Ham as the first President of the Foundation and D. H. Probert as the first Chairman of the company.